Welcome to the Michigan State University - US Forest Service Soil

 Once this information is known, you may choose one of three ways to determine its DI, within this web-based platform

-1. If you only know the taxonomic subgroup of the soil series you are concerned with, type it into the box that follows and click on 'Search Database'.
+1. If you know the taxonomic subgroup of the soil series you are concerned with, type it into the box that follows and click on 'Search Database'.
 Spelling must be exact or your search will return an error.

 Please enter subgroup: